Sanjay404/Covid19-Face-Mask-Classifier/README.md

 ### Architecture:

 I used a LeNet Architecture with a convolutional neural network because it is relatively 'cheap' in terms of computing.
 LeNet defines a sequential model with two sets of 2-Dimensional Convolutional Layers which include a Convo 2D layer, Relu activation layer, and a MaxPooling2D layer to reduce the complexity/noise of the image (20 and 50 convolutional filters in each respectively set).
 Subsequently, the model contains a flatten, dense, and relu layer, followed by another Dense and a softmax output layer.
+The softmax function outputs a probability distribution representative of the model's prediction.

 Finally, because this specific classification has only two possible outcomes I used 'binary cross entropy' as my loss function when compiling the LeNet model, along with the Adam optimizer and a constant learning rate.
 I then passed in my training and validation data which has been transformed as described in the above section.